 Overview of FATCA & CRS

-The US Foreign Account Tax Compliance Act (FATCA) and Common Reporting Standards (CRS) have far-reaching implications on many entities across the globe.
+The US Foreign Account Tax Compliance Act (FATCA) and Common Reporting Standard (CRS) have far-reaching implications on many entities across the globe.
 FATCA, implemented by the Internal Revenue Services (IRS), promotes cross-border tax compliance and was implemented to reduce offshore tax evasion by US persons holding assets through offshore accounts.
 Similarly, CRS was developed by the Organisation for Economic Cooperation and Development (OECD) and it is also a global reporting standard for the automatic exchange of information (AEOI).

 US FATCA has the greatest implications on foreign entities that fall under the definition of a financial institution (FI).
 Jurisdictions that have a signed Inter-Governmental Agreement (IGA) with the IRS are classified as either Model 1 or Model 2 jurisdictions.